nuodb/nuodb-helm-charts/docs/HowtoTDE.md

 The scope of this document doesn't include steps on how to install and setup HashiCorp Vault.

-> **NOTE**: For a quick tutorial on how to deploy Vault in Kubernetes using agent injector, see [here](https://www.hashicorp.com/blog/injecting-vault-secrets-into-kubernetes-pods-via-a-sidecar).
+> **NOTE**: For a quick tutorial on how to deploy Vault in Kubernetes using the agent injector, see [Injecting Vault Secrets into Kubernetes Pods](https://www.hashicorp.com/blog/injecting-vault-secrets-into-kubernetes-pods-via-a-sidecar).

 The secret injection is controlled via Kubernetes annotations which can be specified for [Admin chart](../stable/admin/README.md) or [Database chart](../stable/database/README.md) using respectively `admin.podAnnotations` and `database.podAnnotations` variables.

-In addition to single file per password explained in [Using Kubernetes secrets](#using-kubernetes-secrets) section, NuoDB Admin supports a single configuration file per database `/etc/nuodb/tde/<db-name>/tde.json` which holds all storage passwords for a single NuoDB database.
+In addition to the single file per password approach explained in [Using Kubernetes secrets](#using-kubernetes-secrets) section, NuoDB Admin supports a single configuration file per database `/etc/nuodb/tde/<db-name>/tde.json` which holds all storage passwords for a single NuoDB database.

 The file is encoded in JSON format and takes precedence over the file per password approach.
 Example file content: